ang-zeyu/infisearch/docs/src/indexer/indexing.md

 #### Memory Usage: **`num_docs_per_block`**

-> ⚠️ The parameters below this point allow you to adjust caching strategies, and the number of generated files.
-However, you should mostly be well-served by the preconfigured [scaling presets](./larger_collections.md) for such purposes.

 This parameter roughly controls the memory usage of the indexer; You may think of it as "how many documents to keep in memory before flushing results".

 If your documents are very small, increasing this *may* help improve indexing performance.

 ⚠️ Also ensure [`num_docs_per_store`](./fields.md#field-store-granularity-num_docs_per_store-num_stores_per_dir) is a clean multiple or divisor of this parameter.

-## Indexing and Search Scaling (advanced)
+## Larger Collections

+> ⚠️ The parameters below this point allow you to adjust caching strategies, and the number of generated files.
+However, you should mostly be well-served by the preconfigured [scaling presets](./larger_collections.md) for such purposes.

 ```json
 {